esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 - Explain what word embeddings are
 - Get familiar with using vectors to represent things
 - Compute the cosine similarity to get the most similar words
-- Use Word2vec to generate word embeddings
+- Use Word2vec to return word embeddings
 - Extract word embeddings from a pre-trained Word2vec
 - Explore properties of word embeddings
 - Visualise word embeddings